OpenFn/docs/docs/about-lightning.md

 - Export, import and configure projects as code in the code editor of your choice
 - Run, test and deploy projects through a command line interface
-- Review and track changes through github version control
+- Review and track changes through version control

 Collaboration functionality: